-The camera head uses HD-DPM+TM CCD sensors which offer superior performance and ultimate flexibility.
-Native wide screen pictures in the high-definition formats 1080i or 720p are produced depending on the camera version you require.
-This unique native capability is realized with innovative 9.2 million pixel CCD sensors.
+The camera head uses HD-DPM^{+TM} CCD sensors which offer superior performance and ultimate flexibility.
+Native wide screen pictures in the high-definition formats 1080i, 1080p (WorldCam) and 720p are produced at the touch of a button.
+This unique native multi-format capability is realized with innovative 9.2 million pixel 2/3 ° CCD sensors.
+These allow vertically grouping of different numbers of pixels on the sensors themselves.
+There is no need for HDTV format conversion during digital signal processing which would lead to guality degradation.